cd-athena/VCA/docs/cli.md

 	Disable lowpass DCT analysis (which is enabled by default).

+- `--no-energy-chroma`

+	Disable DCT energy analysis of chroma planes (which is enabled by default).

-- `--no-chroma`
+- `--no-entropy-chroma`

-	Disable analysis of chroma planes (which is enabled by default).
+	Disable entropy analysis of chroma planes (which is enabled by default).

 - `--no-simd`